$49 – $229

 The first step to really optimizing your sleep with CBD is to find a product that will match your particular sleeping issue more closely.

-With all of that said, even if you don’t know the exact cause of your sleeping trouble, CBD will still provide benefit.
+With all of that said, even if you don’t know the exact cause of your sleeping trouble, CBD will still provide benefits.

 CBD is well-known for its sedative benefits — however, this is only true in the higher dosage ranges.
 Low doses lack thee sedative benefits, and may even provide a mild stimulating effect instead.